Oak wooden barrel for whiskey, liqueur, rum, wine, beer

 Making your own alcoholic drink is very satisfying.
 It is exciting and fun to taste the result.
 There are all kinds of barrels on the market for storing and ageing homemade alcoholic drinks.
 The oak wooden barrel has been used for centuries and is available in different types of wood.
 Many types of wood have been used to make barrels: mulberry, chestnut, acacia, beech.
-Of all types of wood, oak appears to be the best type of wood for storing and ageing drinks such as whiskey, liqueur, rum, wine and other drinks.
+Of all types of wood, oak appears to be the best type of wood for storing and ageing drinks such as whiskey, liqueur, rum, wine, beer and other drinks.

 The advantages of a French oak wooden barrel